adpu/amd/README.txt

 == Screenshots ==

 1. Screenshot of post editor panel with the meta description field.
+2. Screenshot of "Scan Meta tags tool".

 == Changelog ==

+= 1.03 =
+* Added a new feature called "Scan Meta tags tool" inside Settings menu.

 = 1.02 =
-* Fixed issue in javascript and generic texts.
+* Fixed an issue in javascript and generic texts.

 = 1.01 =
-* Added title tag field
+* Added a title tag field

 = 1.0 =
 * First stable version

-== Upgrade Notice ==

-= 1.01 =
-We have added title tag field in post and page editor panel, it has a character count tool  and help links.

-= 1.02 =
-Fixed issue in javascript and generic texts.